degero-examples/azure-akskedaprometheus-demo/README.md

-# AKS KEDA autoscaler demo
+# AKS KEDA + Prometheus autoscaler demo

 This is a demonstration of a multi app (2) deployment in Kubernetes with KEDA autoscaling on prometheus metrics.
 It is also intentended to be used as a starter template to kickstart adapting a project and testing it locally for scaling needs.